-The CAPQuaM High-Risk OB measures seek to the proportion of high risk women that have outpatient visits with MFMs or specialists during their pregnancy.
+The CAPQuaM High-Risk OB measures seek to describe the extent to which high risk pregnant women receive multidisciplinary care (seen by at least three types of clinicians for outpatient visits) during their pregnancy.
+As many high-risk conditions are known prior to delivery, these providers represent care during their pregnancy.
 As such, the data elements of interest include:

-- Outpatient claims data - Provider type - Documentation of conditions that would classify a woman as "high risk" - For stratification purposes: - Race and ethnicity - Insurance type (Medicaid, Private, Uninsured) - Managed care insurance Yes/No (where applicable) - Benefit category (for Medicaid and CHIP eligible cohorts) - Income level (as recorded for Medicaid and CHIP eligible cohorts) - County equivalent and State or Zip Code of residence
+- Outpatient claims data - Provider type - Documentation of conditions that would classify a woman as "high risk" - For stratification purposes: - Race and ethnicity - Insurance type (Medicaid, Private, Uninsured) - Managed care insurance Yes/No (where applicable) - Benefit category (for Medicaid and CHIP eligible cohorts) - Income level (as recorded for Medicaid and CHIP eligible cohorts) - · County equivalent and State, or Zip Code of residence